Scara98/Portfolio/Project 4.md

 ![img.6png](https://github.com/Scara98/Portfolio/blob/imgs/img6.png)

-For males, those with no children or parents on board had a survival rate of 17%.
-This rate increased to 33% when they had one child or parent.
-However, having two recorded for children and or parents resulted in a slightly lower survival rate of 32%.
-Notably, having 3, 4, or 5 recorded for children or parents led to a 0% survival rate.
-Similarly, females with no children or parents aboard had a high survival rate of 79%.
-This rate decreased slightly to 77% when they had one child or parent on board.
-However, having two recorded for children and or parents decreased the survival rate to 61%.
-Interestingly, having three children or parents increased the survival rate to 75%, but having four resulted in a 0% survival rate.
-Furthermore, having five led to a 25% survival rate, while having six resulted in a 0% survival rate.
-In summary, both males and females experienced fluctuations in survival rates based on the number of children or parents aboard, showing no clear trends for survival rates.

 The following information shows the survival rates of the male and female passengers on board based on their parch:

 Males:
-No children or parents: 17% survival rate.
+* No children or parents: 17% survival rate.
-1 child or parent: 33% survival rate.
+* 1 child or parent: 33% survival rate.
-2 children and/or parents: 32% survival rate.
+* 2 children and/or parents: 32% survival rate.
-3 children and/or parents: 0% survival rate.
+* 3 children and/or parents: 0% survival rate.
-4 children and/or parents: 0% survival rate.
+* 4 children and/or parents: 0% survival rate.
-5 children and/or parents: 0% survival rate.
+* 5 children and/or parents: 0% survival rate.
-No males were recorded as having 6 children and/or parents aboard.
+* No males were recorded as having 6 children and/or parents aboard.

 Females:
-No children or parents: 79% survival rate.
+* No children or parents: 79% survival rate.
-1 child or parent: 77% survival rate.
+* 1 child or parent: 77% survival rate.
-2 children and/or parents: 61% survival rate.
+* 2 children and/or parents: 61% survival rate.
-3 children and/or parents: 75% survival rate.
+* 3 children and/or parents: 75% survival rate.
-4 children and/or parents: 0% survival rate.
+* 4 children and/or parents: 0% survival rate.
-5 children and/or parents: 25% survival rate.
+* 5 children and/or parents: 25% survival rate.
-6 children and/or parents: 0% survival rate.
+* 6 children and/or parents: 0% survival rate.

 Both males and females experienced fluctuations in survival rates based on the number of children and or parents aboard; this shows that there were no clear trends for survival rates based on the number of children and or parents passengers had aboard.